timm/misc/26/last/what.md

 #### By [Tim Menzies](https://timm.fyi), published 2026-08-16, updated 2026-08-16

+*Summary: Big AI is a bubble, and the bubble is leaking.
+Data centers age fast, revenues trail spending by a trillion dollars, and the regulators are closing in.
+When it pops, expect a third AI winter.
+This page is a survival guide.
+Do not bet your career on renting a dinosaur.
+Learn instead to be a rat: use small models, small data, and small tools that one person can build, test, and understand.
+Four rat tricks follow: reuse, then refactor; keep it simple and stochastic; know when near enough is good enough; and mix old symbolic AI with new neural AI, joined at the seam that pays.
+The evidence below shows a few hundred lines of code keeping pace with tools that burn thousands of LLM tokens.*

+---

 <img src="rats.png" width=300 align=right>

 Huge LLM companies dominate today's AI scene.
 They hold more resources than we